 By Marcel Gascón Barberá

-The Community Lab is an idea rooted in a collaborative work of Ashoka and EIT Climate-KIC in 2019.
-Based on an ecosystem map of climate changemakers in the region of Central and Eastern Europe, a consortia of CKIC partners is establishing the Community Lab to bring in individuals, start-ups and various organisations from the region in order to introduce changes and build networks for collaboration.
+Community Lab in Central-Europe is an idea rooted in a collaborative work of Ashoka and EIT Climate-KIC in 2019.
+Based on an ecosystem map of climate changemakers in the region, a consortia of CKIC partners is establishing the Community Lab to bring in individuals, start-ups and various organisations from the region in order to introduce changes and build networks for collaboration.